May 26, 2026

 Can an Irrevocable Trust Hold Florida Homestead Property?

+Sometimes, yes.
 But the analysis becomes more complicated.
+An irrevocable trust may affect:

 • homestead tax exemptions